 String.LastIndexOf Method (Char, Int32, Int32)

-Reports the zero-based index position of the last occurrence of the specified Unicode character in a substring within this instance.
-The search starts at a specified character position and proceeds backward toward the beginning of the string for a specified number of character positions.
+Reports the index position of the last occurrence of the specified Unicode character in a substring within this instance.
+The search starts at a specified character position and examines a specified number of character positions.

 Assembly: mscorlib (in mscorlib.dll)

 public function LastIndexOf( value : char, startIndex : int, count : int ) : int

 A Unicode character to seek.

 The starting position of a substring within this instance.

 value is a null reference (Nothing in Visual Basic).

 The current instance does not equal String.Empty and startIndex is less than zero, or greater than or equal to the length of this instance.

 startIndex + 1 - count is less than zero.

 Index numbering starts from zero.
 That is, the first character in the string is at index zero and the last is at Length - 1.